 5/8” BSP left-hand female

-Please note we do recommend usage of a flashback arrestor for Oxygen and Acetylene usage.
+We recommend use of a flashback arrestor for Oxygen and Acetylene usage.

 Many welding machines are supplied with certified regulators which fit our cylinder perfectly, so no need to hunt around for adaptors.
 If you have been using disposable cartridges, and upgrading to a Hobbyweld cylinder, a gas conversion hose may be required to get you up and running – your local Hobbyweld agent can supply these.